We bring the expertise of the garage to you with our mobile puncture repair service. No need to cancel your plans. No need to wait.

-Driving on a tyre in a partially or fully deflated condition will cause weakening of the structure and irreparable damage.
-Because a tyre has to be removed from the wheel and checked for internal damage before it can be repaired permanently, sealants cannot be considered permanent repairs.
+This sealant is used following a puncture.
+It is injected through the valve and then a compressor or cylinder of gas is used to re-inflate the tyre.
+While a can of puncture repair liquid is effective at forming a protective layer inside the tyre, it’s important that it’s used as early as possible.
+Driving on a tyre with a slow puncture, or in a fully deflated condition, will cause weakening of the structure and irreparable damage.
+Because a tyre has to be removed from the wheel and checked for internal damage before it can be permanently repaired, sealants should only be used in emergencies.